JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

 So how does this apply to calculus?
 Well, the derivative of a function is defined as the limit of the average rate of change of the function as the interval over which the rate of change is calculated approaches zero.
+This will make more sense in the next section.

 ## DIFFERENTIAL CALCULUS (THE DERIVATIVE)